Ricette di Sicilia

 - 1

-Prepare the artichokes: trim and clean them, slice into thin wedges and place in water with lemon juice to keep them fresh.
+Prepare the artichokes by trimming and slicing them thinly, then place in water with lemon juice to keep them fresh and prevent browning.

 - 2